bcbio/singlecell-reports/03_differential_expression/README.md

 -   An adapted `seurat` Dotplot to show % of cells expressing top DEGs;
 -   An integrated Violin-Box-Scatter (VBS) plot displaying the normalized expression of top DEGs per single cell across contrast groups.

 We separately prepare the Rscript `02_differential_expression/MAST_analysis.R` to pre-compute the DEG results since MAST computation is relatively time-consuming.
 For our demo dataset, \~1000 cells and two group comparison, it took around 10-15 minutes.
+If working on an HPC, you may be interested in running this as a batch job.
+A sample sbatch script is provided in `run_MAST_analysis.sh`.

 To run this Rscript, you should input below parameters: